inkdropapp/docs-old/pages/reference/note.md

 Type: **Array of String**

-The list of tag names.
+The list of tag IDs.

 ### body